FireFly Analytics LogoFireFly Analytics

 CORS Proxy

 The proxy adds appropriate CORS headers to responses, enabling cross-origin iframe embedding while maintaining security.
+The /start-session endpoint enforces a strict exact-match origin check against FRONTEND_URL.

 WebSocket Proxying